 Food guidelines revised

-Finally, it's worth noting recent major changes to recommendations as to how and when to introduce potential food allergens to a child's diet.
+Finally, it's worth noting recommendations as to how and when to introduce potential food allergens to a child's diet.

-As my wife Jenni, a registered dietitian, wrote over at Parentables a while back, it used to be recommended that parents avoid giving children cow's milk until the age of 1, and tree nuts before the age of 2.
+As my wife Jenni, a registered dietitian, said it used to be recommended that parents avoid giving children cow's milk until the age of 1, and tree nuts before the age of 2.
 In 2008, the American Academy of Pediatrics revised its guidelines, stating that unless there was a strong family history of allergies, potential allergens could be introduced as and when developmentally appropriate.
 (Parents should still avoid whole nuts and thick layers of peanut butter with young children as they are a potential choking hazard.)

 Emory's Galina said the new CDC statistics may reflect a recent "sea change" in the recommendations for when young children should first eat certain foods.
 In families with a history of eczema or food allergies, parents were advised to wait for years before introducing their young children to foods tied to severe allergies, like peanuts, milks and eggs.
 But professional associations changed that advice a few years ago after research suggested that allergies were more likely in those kids when the foods were delayed.

 The old advice "was exactly the wrong thing to do," and could have contributed to some of the increased cases, Galina said.

 Editor's note: This article has been updated since it was originally published in September 2013.